Post Scarcity 0.0.6

 struct cons_pointer deep_bind(struct cons_pointer key, struct cons_pointer value)

-Binds this key to this value in the global oblist.
+Binds this key to this value in the global oblist, and returns the key.

 struct cons_pointer set(struct cons_pointer key, struct cons_pointer value, struct cons_pointer store)

-struct cons_pointer throw_exception(struct cons_pointer message, struct cons_pointer frame_pointer)
+struct cons_pointer throw_exception(struct cons_pointer location, struct cons_pointer payload, struct cons_pointer frame_pointer)

 Throw an exception.